FernandoGaGu/Ant-Colony-Optimisation/README.md

 pip install antco
 ```

-To use the lastest version of the code:
+Sometimes the Cython code compilation may give errors using this installation method, depending on the platform.
+If errors appear the alternative version (also the most updated one) is installed as follows:

 ```bash
 git clone https://github.com/FernandoGaGu/Ant-Colony-Optimisation.git